-What's one of the biggest factors in consumer decisions when making purchases?
+What's one of the most significant factors in consumer decisions when making purchases?

 Customers want to make purchases based on people, products, and brands that they trust.
-But in a saturated marketing environment, consumers have become wary of traditional marketing tactics.
+However, in a saturated marketing environment, consumers have become wary of traditional marketing tactics.
 They are not as likely to make a purchase just because an ad says the company is the best.
-There needs to be many factors to build that trust and show consumers why your company is worthwhile.
+There need to be many factors to build that trust and show consumers why your company is worthwhile.

 And the bigger, more involved the purchase, the more this rings true.
-For software companies especially, it's important to build trust with potential customers.
-You're not only asking them to purchase your product, but to adopt a new system and train their entire company on its use.
+For software companies, especially, it's crucial to build trust with potential customers.
+You're not only asking them to purchase your product but to adopt a new system and train their entire company on its use.
 People or businesses who are going to purchase software want to be sure their investment will be beneficial before taking the leap.

 In building trust with your leads and customers, one often overlooked aspect to your overall tech marketing strategy is your employees.

 Why employees make the best marketers

 When we say your employees make the best marketers, we're talking about all of your employees, not just those in the marketing department.

 Organic employee promotion is one of the best ways to market your software company and build trust with your leads and clients.
 Consumers trust employees two times more than they trust company leadership - and even more than they trust influencers!

 Employee advocacy is one of the best tools you can use in your tech marketing strategy.
 It has a high ROI and also helps build employee engagement in your company.